-That part of business value over and above the value of identifiable business assets.
+The part of business value over and above the total value of all identifiable business assets.

 What It Means

-Business goodwill is a key intangible asset that represents the portion of the business value that cannot be attributed to other business assets.
+Business goodwill is a key intangible asset that represents the portion of the business value that cannot be assigned to other business assets.